owanderson/Laser-Alignment/README.md

 Welcome to the Laser-Alignment project!

 Laser alignment can be a time consuming process, and manual access to optics is not always possible due to the safety requirements of using high power lasers.
 Automated systems exist, but they are expensive.
-Our project aims to automate the laser alignment process using a raspberry pi, keeping the hardware expenditure to a fraction of the cost of conventional solutions.
+Our project aims to automate the laser alignment process using a Raspberry Pi, keeping the hardware expenditure to a fraction of the cost of conventional solutions.

 ## Components
 - 4x continuous rotation servo motors